elisokal/11dotjs/README.md

 # 11dotjs is HTML5 without HTML
 11dotjs (pronounced like "eleven.js") is an open-source TypeScript / JavaScript project.
 It’s **not** a framework, or API, and it’s **not** opinionated.
 11dotjs **is** independent of all other web-authoring frameworks, so you can use it with or without any of them.
-Its only dependency is your browser.
+Its only dependency is the TypeScript compiler and your browser.
 ## Goals
 - Share free, lightweight, ready-to-use web components with the masses.
 - Promote a web-authoring model based on JSON instead of HTML.